 In this new video, SRAS founder Renee Stillings discusses how we build our programs around the resources and history of each location.
 More information about all our locations can be found here.
 More information on our programs can be found here.

 The SRAS Footprint

 A few years ago we supported a faculty led program that brought students to Cuba and then St. Petersburg, Russia.
 After a few iterations, this program evolved into our Cuba-Russia: Studies in Cultural Diplomacy program.
-While outside our footprint, it nonetheless was in great part based in Russia.
-That being said, as this program has developed further, we have seen good reason to expand our programming in Cuba such that not all programs there may include time in Russia.
-Cuba falls into our footprint for all the non-geographic reasons.
-Topically it is rich – from international relations to environment to culture.
-And it is largely misunderstood.
+While outside our general Berlin-Vladivostok focus, it still matches our non-traditional location focus perfectly.
+It tends to receive predominantly negative media coverage, when it receives any media coverage.
+It is also topically rich – offering much to those studying international relations to environment to culture and more.